brosand/JetStuff/README.md

 - Tensorflow
 - Keras
 ### Installation
-All the required files can be downloaded by running:
+All the jet imaging files can be downloaded by running:
 ```
 git clone https://github.com/brosand/JetStuff.git
 ```
-## Running the code
+# Running the code
 The jet analysis process contains five steps:
 1. [Create event root files](#step-1-create-event-root-files)
 2. [Run fastjet to extract the jets](#step-2-run-fastjet-to-extract-the-jets)